isomerpages/moh-hcc/_about-us/Who We Are.md

 permalink: /who-we-are/
 description: ""
 ---
-At SG Healthcare Corps (SHC), we believe that everyone can play a part in the delivery of healthcare to the community, during both peace time and disease outbreaks.
-Our team is made up of both dedicated healthcare professionals and laypersons who did not have any prior healthcare background or training.
+At SG Healthcare Corps (SHC), we believe that everyone can play a part in the delivery of healthcare to the community during peace time and disease outbreaks, regardless if you are a healthcare professional or a layperson without prior healthcare background.

 ##### OUR VISION